Emergence of $^4$H $J^\pi=1^-$ resonance in contact theories: Results and discussion

 \section{Results and discussion}

 We begin discussing \eftnopi LO predictions in the n$^3$H scattering system with our results for the effective-range parameters $a_{L}$ and $r_{L}$.
 Their cutoff-$\Lambda$ dependence is shown in~\figref{fig:ERE_Parameters}, where we compare values obtained with the four-body formulations (red circles) with the RGM extractions.
 We find the difference between the former two, \ie, HO trap and FYE, $\simeq 0.1-1 \%$ for $a_0$ and $\simeq 1-10\%$ for $a_1$.
-The HO trap method uncertainty in the effective range $r_0$ and $r_1$ predictions are within $0.1$~fm and $0.1$~fm$^{-1}$, respectively.
+The numerical uncertainty for these two approaches is depicted by the errorbars.

 The observed behavior for all parameters resembles the LO-\eftnopi-characteristic $1/\Lambda$ falloff.
 For $\Lambda \geq 4~{\rm fm^{-1}}$, we thus fit the function